-The justification related to the security objective "Additional Specific Security Functionality (AUG1.O.Add-Functions)" is as follows:

-The security functional requirements "Cryptographic operation (FCS_COP.1)" and "Additional Security Functional Requirements for the memories protection" exactly require those functions to be implemented that are demanded by AUG1.O.Add-Functions.
-Therefore, FCS_COP.1 is suitable to meet the security objective.
+- The justification related to the security objective "Additional Specific Security Functionality (AUG1.O.Add-Functions)" is as follows: - The security functional requirements "Cryptographic operation (FCS\COP.1)" exactly require those functions to be implemented that are demanded by AUG1.O.Add-Functions.
+Therefore, FCS\COP.1 is suitable to meet the security objective.